andylamp/grafana-tp-link/README.md

 # Power monitor using Grafana and TP-Link HS110 Plugs

 This project came to be as I wanted to monitor my appliance power consumption over time; however, this supposedly easy task was harder than I thought as, until fairly recently, there were no *affordable* reliable high current power plugs that I could buy.
 Thankfully, I discovered [TP-Link HS110][3] which were a match made in heaven as their protocol was reverse engineered meaning I could use mature, open source tools to do the monitoring.
 To that end, I elected to use [Grafana][1] which is a nifty little tool that can be used to monitor various signals that come out of your infrastructure - in my use case, power consumption.

-The steps to do this are the following:
+The steps to take to achieve this are the following:

  1. Setup [Grafana][1], [Prometheus][2], and [tp-link exporter][4] as a docker services.
- 3. Install a Grafana dashboard which ingests and displays the required metrics.
+ 1. Install a Grafana dashboard which ingests and displays the required metrics.
- 4. (Optionally) Configure `ufw` to allow access from the local network.
+ 1. (Optionally) Configure `ufw` to allow access from the local network.

 # Power meter (HS110)

 The power meter of choice would be the [TP-Link HS110][3] due to its ability to be used for this purpose using the exporter provided [here][4]; this was made possible due to the (awesome) reverse engineering of the used protocol, if you fancy a good read you can read more about this [here][5].
 Another, added bonus, is that they are quite affordable at about 24 € per piece.

-## Warning!
+## Warning

 All power plugs/appliances have power ratings for the maximum amount of Watts and Amperage that they can handle - please *be careful*.
 These plugs are quite generous in terms of their allowed wattage as they can handle *up to* 16A of current and *up to* 3.5kW (at 240V, less than half of that at 110V).
-This means that they can be used for computers, servers, UPSes and so on... but not for heavy duty devices such as stoves, kitchens, high capacity (>24K BTU) multi-split AC's etc.
+This means that they can be used for computers, servers, UPSes and so on... but not for heavy-duty devices such as stoves, kitchens, high capacity (>24K BTU) multi-split AC's etc.

 # Installation

 As detailed below, there are quite a few steps for installation.
 The following [shell script][7] is designed to simplify this.

 This script includes both **installing** and **updating** as you basically invoke the *same* script with no parameters.